Bad Breath from Lungs

 Bad Breath Smells: Overview

-Respiratory smelly gases rise up to the mouth with breath.
-In other words, the bad smell actually comes from the breath, not from the mouth.
+Respiratory smelly gases rise to the mouth with breath.
+In other words, the bad smell comes from the breath, not from the mouth.
 These patients may have bad breath or bad breath at a physiological level.
 But often the main source of odor is the breath itself.

-Breath gases are actually blood gases, and we exhale certain odorous volatile substances that accumulate in the blood.
+Breath gases are blood gases, and we exhale certain odorous volatile substances that accumulate in the blood.
 In some cases, the number or concentration of odorous volatile substances in the blood may be higher.
 For example, diabetics have acidosis in their blood and their breath smells like acetone.
 Patients with kidney failure, on the other hand, have a smell of ammonia on their breath.
 Those who use drugs continuously (especially chronic patients) may also have bad breath.
 These are not conditions that the dentist can treat because the mouth does not smell.

 Bad Breath Smells Originating from the Digestive System

 Gases coming from the digestive canal can be expelled more easily by breathing.
 In particular, hydrogen gas, an odorless gas, originates from the digestive tract.
-Often this condition is associated with certain intestinal diseases such as lactose intolerance, ileocecal valve leaking, Celiac disease, chronic constipation, irritable bowel syndrome.
+Often this condition is associated with certain intestinal diseases such as lactose intolerance, ileocecal valve leaking, Celiac disease, chronic constipation, and irritable bowel syndrome.
 The human body does not produce hydrogen gas.
-Therefore, if the concentration of hydrogen gas in the breath increased, it was obviously a result of bacterial activity.
+Therefore, if the concentration of hydrogen gas in the breath increased, it was a result of bacterial activity.

 Symptoms of Bad Breath Smells

-Diagnosis and Treatment of Bad Breath Smells
+Diagnosis and Treatment of Bad Breath from Lungs

 References